-Four US Army Rangers from 3d Battalion, 75th Ranger Regiment, having just returned from their first of what would become many combat deployments, made a journey to Arkansas to hunt ducks in January 2002.
-Despite subsequent assignments that would scatter them around the country, those same men continued to rendezvous in Arkansas each January for 10+ years - missing one or two each year due to deployment cycles.
+In January 2002, four US Army Rangers from 3d Battalion, 75th Ranger Regiment, having just returned from their first of what would become many combat deployments, made a journey to Arkansas to hunt ducks.
+After the 5th annual rendezvous in Arkansas, the collective group realized the weekend was about far more than the harvest…

 Darby’s Warrior Support Inc. (DWS)-EIN# 46-5207131- is a domestic, IRS recognized 501(c)(3) nonprofit corporation created on May 16, 2014, in the state of Arkansas.
 Prior to 2014, DWS operated with the same focus under the name Operation Wounded Warrior Support.

 Although all 9/11 generation combat veterans are eligible, DWS' target population is the Special Operations community, the world’s most elite fighting force.
 This focus comes from the origins of our first 4 guests to make their annual journey to Arkansas in 2002.